 - Every gene represents a parameter (variables) in the solution.
 This collection of parameters that forms the solution is the chromosome.
-The population is a collection of chromosomes.
+Therefore, the population is a collection of chromosomes.

 - Order of genes on the chromosome matters.

-- Most of the time, chromosomes are depicted in binary as 0’s and 1’s, but other encodings are also possible.
+- Chromosomes are often depicted in binary as 0’s and 1’s, but other encodings are also possible.

 2. Fitness Function

 - We have to select the best ones to reproduce offspring out of the available chromosomes, so each chromosome is given a fitness value.

 - The fitness score helps to select the individuals who will be used for reproduction.

-- This phase’s main goal is to find the region where the chances of getting the best solution are more.
+- This phase’s main goal is to find the region where getting the best solution is more.

 - Inspiration for this is from the survival of the fittest.